 - Minimum charges: Some PEOs charge a minimum monthly fee even if your headcount is small, which can be pricey if you have part-time or seasonal staff.

-Factors Influencing PEO Costs
+8 Factors That Influence PEO Costs

 Several factors can influence the cost of a PEO: